adityapatil343/SSHKEYtoPASSWORD/README.md

 ---

 ## ⚠️ Security Warning
 Enabling `PermitRootLogin yes` and `PasswordAuthentication yes` makes your server more vulnerable to brute-force attacks.

 So,DYOR

-If this is for production or internet facing servers go with ssh keys.
+If this is for production or internet-facing servers go with ssh keys.

 ---